An in-depth report about the benefits and types of exercise.

 Anyone with heart disease or risk factors for developing heart disease or stroke should seek medical advice before beginning a workout program.
-Patients with heart disease can nearly always exercise safely as long as they are evaluated beforehand.
+People with heart disease can nearly always exercise safely as long as they are evaluated beforehand and advised on effort limits.
 Some will need to begin their workout under medical supervision.
 Still, it is often difficult for a provider to predict health problems that might arise as the result of an exercise program.
 At-risk individuals should be very aware of any symptoms warning of harmful complications while they exercise.

 - Has any provider previously recommended medically supervised activity because of a heart condition?

 - Does physical activity bring on chest pain?

 - Has chest pain occurred during the previous month?